External Examiners - Taught Programmes

 The External Examiner confirms that the academic standards of programmes, modules and the awards to which they lead are consistent with the academic outcomes specified, and are comparable to those achieved in the subject area in equivalent universities internationally.

 External Examiners for University College Cork are appointed by the Senate of the National University of Ireland, having considered the recommendations of the University.

 Guidelines for External Examiners Includes information on the role of the External Examiner and role of the Head of School/Department/Discipline

-Nomination Forms - Appointment of External Examiners
+Online Nomination Form - Appointment of External Examiners